Australian Flag Vs Nz Flag

 The Ongoing Debate: National Identity and Flag Design

 The debate around flag design in both Australia and New Zealand reflects the complexities of national identity and its symbolic representation.
-The ongoing discussions in New Zealand concerning its flag, culminating in the 2015-2016 referendum, highlight the dynamism of national identity and the powerful role of symbols in shaping national consciousness.
+That said, the ongoing discussions in New Zealand concerning its flag, culminating in the 2015-2016 referendum, highlight the dynamism of national identity and the powerful role of symbols in shaping national consciousness.
 While Australia has experienced less overt public debate about its flag, the underlying symbolism continues to be a topic of scholarly and public discussion.
 The flags, therefore, serve not only as national emblems but also as catalysts for reflection on history, identity, and the ongoing evolution of nationhood.

 Conclusion: Flags as Reflections of National Identity